Definition of Aporia

 Two roads diverged in a wood, and I—

 I took the one less traveled by,

 In the last two lines in the given poem, the poet uses aporia, which is a self-contradictory deadlock that cannot be resolved in the text.
 Similarly, in the poem the readers find themselves at an impasse, while the final evidence falls into a paradox.

 Function of Aporia

-Aporia causes uncertainty and makes the audience to discover the certainty through subsequent statements of the speaker.
+Aporia causes uncertainty, and makes the audience discover the certainty through subsequent statements of the speaker.
 The main objective is to provide the audience a chance to analyze and judge the situation.